whaison/UniRxiOS/README.md

-UniRx - Reactive Extensions for Unity
+UniRxiOS - Reactive Extensions for Unity5.1.1 Testing iPhone6 iOS (8.1) this is not original "UniRx"
 ===
-Created by Yoshifumi Kawai(neuecc)
+Created by Yoshifumi Kawai(neuecc) = > Editing Noboru Otsuka(whaison)

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/neuecc/UniRx?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 What is UniRx?
 ---
 UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
 The Official Rx implementation is great but doesn't work on Unity and has issues with iOS AOT compatibility.
 This library fixes those issues and adds some specific utilities for Unity.
 Supported platforms are PC/Mac/Android/iOS/WP8/WindowsStore/etc and the library is fully supported on both Unity 5 and 4.6.

 UniRx is available on the Unity Asset Store (FREE) - http://u3d.as/content/neuecc/uni-rx-reactive-extensions-for-unity/7tT